-The HYL Mini-Module is a 0.3 -0.5 Mtpy plant with a significantly lower investment cost than the typical DR plant, and which offers shorter construction time to reach full production.
+The HYL Micro or Mni-Module is a low capacity plant with a significantly lower investment cost than the typical DR plant, and which offers shorter construction time to reach full production.
 The plant is a simple yet technologically advanced design and produces high quality, high carbon DRI at production cost, which is attractive to the quality EAF steel producer.

-Advantages of a DR Mini-Module in a Minimill
+Advantages of a DR Micro-Module or Mini-Module in a Minimill